 The Summit is followed by the prestigious CFO Awards ceremony and dinner, which celebrates the best in finance and recognises the leaders and trailblazers who are shaping the future of finance.

-Key themes for the Summit
+Key themes of the 2025 Summit were:

 Key topics include